 Myth | Heat pumps are expensive to install

 While the average cost of an air source heat pump installation is more than a standard boiler installation, there is financial support available which can help offset the installation costs.
 Homeowners in Scotland who install renewable heating technologies could be eligible for funding or an interest-free loan and for homeowners throughout England and Wales, the Boiler Upgrade Scheme is available.
+While the initial installation costs can be higher than a boiler replacement, an air source heat pump will reduce a household's dependency on fossil fuels and their fluctuating costs.
+Furthermore, Aerona³ heat pumps that are installed by a G1 Installer are available with a 7 year guarantee which is longer than the average standard guarantee period supplied with boilers.

 Myth | Heat pumps are not suitable for older properties

 Air source heat pumps are suitable for both new build homes and older properties.
 With new builds, insulation and other energy-efficient measures are installed during the early stages of the development which makes them heat pump ready immediately.
 With older properties, it is important that any heat loss from the property is reduced so some homes (not all) may need to consider loft insulation, wall insulation or double glazing to give just a few examples of the ways in which heat loss can be prevented.
 Once a property is suitably insulated with appropriate measures, a heat pump can be installed.
-As some of our case studies show, plenty of Grant heat pumps have been successfully fitted retrospectively into existing properties.
-To learn more about how an existing home can get ready for an air source heat pump, please read one of our other Knowledge Hub articles.
+As some of our case studies show, plenty of Grant heat pumps have been successfully fitted retrospectively into existing properties:

-Myth | Heat pump do not operate below 0ºC
+Myth | Heat pumps do not work in the winter

 Grant’s Aerona³ air source heat pumps are designed to operate in air temperatures between -20ºC up to 43ºC so they can operate below freezing.
 The Aerona³ has built-in frost protection which is a clever mechanism that automatically initiates a defrost cycle to prevent ice building up on the unit’s fans and ensuring successful operation even when the temperature drops to below 0ºC.
 Although the heat pump’s efficiencies will not be as high performing in low outdoor temperatures compared to warmer temperatures, the Aerona³ will continue to work efficiently even during the colder months.